kiegroup/kie-soup/kie-soup-dataset/kie-soup-dataset-elasticsearch/README.md

 If you're using Wildfly >= `8.2.X `, just skip this point.

 Otherwise, note that Elastic Search 2.x requires `jackson-core` version >= `2.6`.
-So if you're using Widfly at versions < `8.2.X ` you have to exclude the jackson core and some related modules in the `jboss-deployment-structure.xml` as:
+So if you're using Wildfly at versions < `8.2.X ` you have to exclude the `jackson-core` and some related modules in the `jboss-deployment-structure.xml` as:

         <exclusions>
           <module name="com.fasterxml.jackson.jaxrs.jackson-jaxrs-json-provider"/>